Ethics and Responsible Innovation: 2022-2023

-Lecture 1 will cover core topics relating to normative positions in ethics, fundamental ethical principles etc. Lecture 4 will focus on the promotion of best ethical practice in computer science through codes of practice and the Responsible Innovation framework.
-Lectures 2 and 3 will forefront ethical challenges facing contemporary computer science in specific areas – for instance AI and Big Data.
+Lecture 1 will introduce the topic, focussing on the harms that computer systems can do to individuals and society.
+Lecture 2 will cover some of the foundational concepts of ethics, and lecture 3 will and 3 will disfcuss values and privacy.
+Lecture 4 will focus on the promotion of best ethical practice in computer science through codes of practice and the Responsible Innovation framework.
 Students will be encouraged to consider these challenges from a variety of perspectives and apply normative ethical positions to them.
 They will also be encouraged to consider potential solutions to overcome these challenges.

 Students will be assessed individually.
 During the seminars they will be assessed in terms of the participation in the group-work and class activities.
 At the end of the course each student will also submit a short written overview of their reflections of the course.
 This will be assessed.
 The three assessment marks will be combined to give a global grade for the course: S-, S or S+